 The Prince’s Charities Australia in partnership with RMIT University supports transitioning ADF personnel to start a small business or consultancy through The Prince's Lead Your Own Business program.

-Underpinned by the nationally accredited Certificate IV in Small Business Management, the program will build upon the intensive training skills, self-discipline, resilience and commitment to excellence developed and matured through participants’ military service in the Australian Defence Force.
+Underpinned by the nationally accredited Certificate IV in New Small Business, the program will build upon the intensive training skills, self-discipline, resilience and commitment to excellence developed and matured through participants’ military service in the Australian Defence Force.

 I can only say how pleased and proud I am that my Prince’s Charities Australia has created this program tailored to the particular needs of Australian Defence members as budding entrepreneurs.